ivvvvvvvy123/recipe_satisfaction/README.md

 missingness columns : review, name, descripition

-Review: MAR: Since there are 57 missing review, and the mean value of the rating is 4.7(quite high), so we guess most people are satisfied with the recipe and they feel no need to elaborate on their positive experience.
+Review: MAR: Since there are 57 missing reviews, and the mean value of the rating is 4.7(quite high), most people are satisfied with the recipe and feel no need to elaborate on their positive experience.
 Name: MAR; This is missed by accident because there is only one row over 234428 recipes, and it is possible the people just forget to put the name in.
 Description: MAR; since other columns are already enough to get the detail of the recipe, so adding more description may be necessary